-The Hybrid Influence COI looks at how state and non-state actors conduct influence activities targeted at participating states and institutions as part of a hybrid campaign.
-The COI looks at how hostile state actors use influence tools in ways that attempt to sow instability or curtail the sovereignty of other nations and the independence of institutions.
+The Hybrid Influence COI looks at how state and non-state actors conduct influence activities targeted at Participating States and institutions as part of a hybrid campaign.
+The COI analyzes how hostile state actors use influence tools in ways that attempt to subvert democracy, sow instability, or curtail the sovereignty of other nations and the independence of institutions.

 The focus is on the behaviours, activities and tools that a hostile actor might use, rather than focusing exclusively on one actor at the expense of others.
-The goal of the community is to equip its practitioners with the tools they need to recognise, deter or respond to hybrid threats.
+The goal of the community is to equip its practitioners with the tools they need to recognize, deter and respond to hybrid threats.
 The COI works closely with a wide range of individuals and organizations across both the public and the private sectors to fulfil this mission.

 Deterring hybrid threats

-Together with COI Influence practitioners we identified the need to look for a more proactive and preventive approach to countering hybrid threats.
-Rich deterrence theory and practice suggested the right elements for such approach, so the first phase of the project explored how deterrence applies against hybrid threats.
-The security policy practitioner community was built to discuss the issue and the Deterrence playbook was drafted as a result.
-It embraces the key principles of deterrence and fits them into a policy planning model.
-In Phase 2, the project looks deeper into the topics such as the multilateral deterrence toolbox, synchronisation of the tools, cross-governmental cooperation and agility.
+Together with practitioners, we have recognized the need to seek a more proactive and preventive approach to countering hybrid threats.
+Rich deterrence theory and practice suggested the right elements for such an approach, so the first phase of the project explored how deterrence applies against hybrid threats, and culminated in the publication of the Deterrence Playbook.
+The playbook embraces the key principles of deterrence and fits them into a policy planning model.